apolukhin/Boost-Cookbook/Readme.md

 * LexicalCast now has a try_lexical_convert method
 * add *_pointer_cast examples?
 * describe in depth changes from 135a24926a1d084e76f8f527deeee6236274e496
+* Chapter 10 "Detecting RTTI support" - add Boost.TypeIndex example AND Sync code
+* Chapter07 Note about boost::string_ref(string&&) and boost::string_view
+* Filesystem is accepted into the Standard
+* Boost.DLL examples
+* flat containers were proposed for C++17

 For year 2021+ :
 * Remove description of all the Boost libraries that were added into C++11